 - we ALSO just launched a writer-parent discussion forum that is NOT video just text – since many of you have reported you don’t feel comfortable chatting on Facebook but still prefer typing to talking on video, we put up a forum section on a Wix website where you can message other writer-parents about anything writing or Covid-outbreak, or working from home with kids at home or just anything.
 HERE IS THE LINK.

-- our fellowship is now closed — congratulations to all who submitted.
+- our fellowship is currently closed — congratulations to all who submitted.
 (You could be awarded $1000 and a year of mentorship!) – Word count was VERY small this year to make sure everyone could write something new.
 If you missed the window but did finish a story, consider submitting it to a Flash Fiction journal (google Flash Fiction, there are several that pay!)
+APPLICATIONS REOPEN MARCH 1, 2021!

 - JUST ADDED: M. M. De Voe hosted a one hour talkback with Dr. Michelle Tichy, an educational psychologist with expertise in social justice and the developmental and social psychology of the child – she is an expert on working parents homeschooling their kids, and can answer your questions about remote learning and how to balance the increased needs of quarantined kids with your creative career.
 VIEW THE VIDEO.